Transcript of Sold a Story E5: The Company

 We wanted to talk to the people in school districts who were making the decisions to buy Heinemann products.
 Had they read the studies on Fountas and Pinnell’s Leveled Literacy Intervention program?
 Did they know that there were no studies of the Lucy Calkins’ curriculum when they bought it?
 We tried to get interviews with superintendents, chief academic officers, principals, school board members.
 Many of them ignored our emails.
 Some refused to talk to us.
 Others would only talk off the record.
 But we did get some interviews.
 One person who agreed to an interview was the former superintendent in Palo Alto, California.
 The guy who was in charge when the schools there started using the Lucy Calkins Units of Study for Teaching Reading.
 His name is Max McGee.
 I asked him if he knew whether Calkins and her team had any studies that showed their curriculum worked.

 Max McGee: I can’t tell you if they did or didn’t.
 And I can’t tell you necessarily how it was aligned to state standards.
 But I can tell you it was engaging.
 I mean, just, you know, going into the classes.
 Seeing the kids with their own little personal libraries.
-Reading what the teachers had posted on the walls.
+Reading what the teachers had posted on the wall.
 Listening to the reading, their table reading discussions.

 And the program came from an institution he trusted.